halhen/blog/content/post/2020-09-05-trying-julia.md

         end
     end

-    return DataFrame(x = x, y = y)
+    return (x, y)
 end
 ```

-The resulting data frame -- the "trace" -- is a long list of (x, y) points with within whatever range it happens to have.
-I want to rescale them into a well defined range: integers from 1 to whatever resolution I want.
-For this, I need to rescale each x and y vector.
-(Again, no performance improvement from threading.
+The resulting data frame -- the "trace" -- is a long list of (x, y) points (well, one vector with x and one with y) with within whatever range it happens to have.
+To aggregate them conveniently, I want them in in a range of integers from 1 to whatever resolution I want.
+This lets me use the rescaled values as indecies into a count matrix in my next step.
+(Again, no performance improvement from threading in `rescale`.
 How come?)

 ```
 function rescale(array; size = 1000)